yami/pacfind/README.rst

 ============

 Pacfind is a simple bash command-not-found handler for ArchLinux.

-This version still does not work, because it uses /tmp/pacfind as its working directory, which is a bad idea.
-If you managed to create a /tmp/pacfind directory first, and run 'pacfind -u' manually.
-Then 'pacman -q <binary name>' would work.
+To install it, simply type 'make', then change user to root 'make install'.
+You may want to add a cron job to update database timely.

+Pacfind uses Tiny-CDB as the database to store binary name to package mapping.
+And its configuration file is in JSON format.

+NB: Pacfind has a poor Makefile and not all error cases are properly handled.

 Why
 ===

-Why another command-not-found handler (we have pactools alreay)?
+Why another command-not-found handler, since we already have pactools and one C++ implementation?

 The reason is I think pactools is slow, because it always parses compressed archive files.
 Pacfind uses a constant database (Tiny-CDB) to store parsed content, so that we have a much faster lookup later.

-One thing I'd like pacfind to have is that it can search AUR database too.
-This functionalit is not available right now.

 Another reason is pactools depends on Python heavily, however I'd like a pure C solution.